Codecademy/docs/content/swiftui/concepts/navigation/navigation.md

 ![This is a gif that shows how to use NavigationStack with Lists](https://raw.githubusercontent.com/Codecademy/docs/main/media/NavigationStack-with-List.gif)

-Those are just basic examples for `NavigationStack`, there is no limits on how to use it.
+Those are just basic examples for `NavigationStack`, there are no limits on how to use it.

 ## NavigationStack Modifiers